Last updated: Apr. 28, 2021

 Should I pay myself dividends?

-You might pay slightly less tax on dividends than on a salary, since you pay corporate tax rates on dividends.
+You might pay slightly less tax on dividends than on a salary, since you receive a dividend tax credit that you can help lower your overall tax owing.

 So how should I pay myself as a business owner?